Rhishav2004/spam_message_detector/readme.txt

-help to dtetct whether a message is spam or ham
+help to detect whether a message is spam or ham